davidhu2000/eezee/docs/README.md

 The mobile application will be create using the following technologies:

-- React Native
+- React Native to create frontend interface
-- Redux
+- Redux to manage state
-- Rails
+- ExpressJS as backend API

 We will also utilize several public APIs to fetch the necessary information.